 And just like every time I’ve delved into OD&D, this makes me want to run it more than ever.

-This is just one of so many things Jon Peterson‘s stellar Playing at the World has been illuminating for me.
+This is just one of so many things Jon Peterson‘s stellar Playing at the World (paid link) has been illuminating for me.
 I suspect I’ll be blogging about PatW at some point — it’s so good!